Questions? Contact us: info@masondatacenterfacts.org

 • April 2026 Noise petition filed — language attorney-approved Chapter 22 amendments

-• May 2026 Noise petition signature drive underway Collecting signatures from City of Mason voters
+• May 2026 Signatures gathered from City of Mason voters Verified — more than required

-• Nov 2026 General Election — noise and vibration ordinance on the ballot Voters decide on the noise ordinance, plus local candidates
+• Nov 2026 General Election — noise ordinance on the ballot if Council declines to adopt it Voters decide on the noise ordinance, plus local candidates

 🗳 Ways to Vote in Michigan